KxSystems/docs-v1/docs/interfaces/with-r.md

 although some amount of initial work should always be done on the q side to avoid raw data extracts.

-## Example: Working with smart-meter data
+## Example: working with smart-meter data

 To demonstrate the power of q, an example using randomly-generated smart meter data has been developed.
 This can be downloaded from